anuskagithub/Smart-Health-Insurance-Management-System/README.md

 ```
 This will create the database and required tables.

-# NOTE: Kindly remove the foreign key FK_CustomerProfiles_AgentProfiles_AgentProfileId from CustomerProfiles Table in the database before execution of the application.
+### NOTE: After migrating the database kindly remove the foreign key FK_CustomerProfiles_AgentProfiles_AgentProfileId from CustomerProfiles Table in the database before execution of the application.

 #### Step 4: Run Backend API
 Press F5 or run: